 The Nest can be used with a wide range of 24-volt heating and cooling systems, but it’s always a smart idea to use the Nest thermostat compatibility checker before purchasing one.
 Don’t forget to contact your energy supplier for valuable rebates, because you may be able to get a Nest for free or close to it.

 Once you’ve confirmed it’s compatible, you can either wire it yourself or hire a HVAC professional like Wallpe Heating & Cooling.
 If you’re installing it without help, you’ll spot a terminal for the C-wire, or common wire.
 This wire is only used for powering your thermostat.
 If your home or HVAC system is older, you might not have one of these wires.
 Most of the time, Nest says this isn’t an issue since the thermostat can get adequate power from other heating and cooling wires.

 Sometimes, your heating and cooling system may have to have that C-wire.
 And here’s why.

-8 Common Nest Thermostat Malfunctions
+8 Common Nest Thermostat Issues

-- Short battery life.
+- Poor battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t operate.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.